wongsinglam/Semi_Labelme/README.md

 ## Citation

-If you use this tool in your research, plsea cite this repo.
+If you use this tool in your research, plsea cite this repository.

 ```
 @software{wang_semi_labelme,